hlrs-vis/vineyard-segmentation/README.md

 3. Incomplete Multi-GPU Support with TensorFlow MultiWorkerMirroredStrategy The program successfully utilizes TensorFlow's MultiWorkerMirroredStrategy to speed up training on a single node with a single GPU.
 While multiple GPUs across different nodes can currently communicate and initialize properly, full synchronization and multi-GPU parallelism have not yet been achieved.
 As a result, multi-node GPU training is not yet fully supported.

+4. Color Discrepancies in Mask Preview and Test Label Images:
+The colors of the mask preview after label encoding, as well as the test label image in the center of the final output, are not yet calibrated.
+This does not impact the functionality of the program, but the visual representation may appear inconsistent.

 ## Reference
 Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-net: Convolutional networks for biomedical image segmentation.
 In Medical image computing and computer-assisted intervention–MICCAI 2015: 18th international conference, Munich, Germany, October 5-9, 2015, proceedings, part III 18 (pp. 234-241).
 Springer International Publishing.